 - SPM, while is recognised as a high school leaving certificate, may not be sufficient enough during applications to a Canadian University.
 You will need to earn a proper Canadian Grade 12 certificate, available in Malaysia through Canadian Pre-U or Canadian International Matriculation Programme (CIMP).

-- STPM can be used to apply for undergraduate studies in a Canadian university.
+- STPM can be used to apply for undergraduate studies at a Canadian university.
 Some subjects may require credits in specific units.

 - Credit transfer from other academic qualifications is also permitted if you have already previously enrolled in a Diploma, Degree Transfer or Undergraduate programmes.

 *If you are over 25 and have completed your previous degree over two years ago, you will be considered a ‘mature student’ and will be required to submit additional credentials on employment background detailing the practical skills you have developed.